Bubblin-Superbooks/the-solar-system/README.md

 4. Push to the branch (`git push origin my-new-page`)
 5. Create a new Pull Request
 6. <a href = "mailto:marvin@bubbl.in">Contact me</a> if I don't respond within 24 hours.

+## Co-authoring
+Astronomy is a vast field and no single person is in the know of all the knowledge of space out there.
+If you wish to join me as a co-author and contribute a chapter, feel free to  href = "mailto:marvin@bubbl.in">write to me</a>.

 ## License
 The content of this project itself is licensed under the <a href="http://creativecommons.org/licenses/by/3.0/us/deed.en_US">Creative Commons Attribution 3.0 </a> license, and the underlying source code used to format and display that content is licensed under the <a href="http://opensource.org/licenses/mit-license.php">MIT license </a>.